AbdurrahmanSogbesan/blog-app-server-graphql/readme.md

-Sure!
-Here's an updated version of the API documentation with the addition of the JWT secret being stored in the `.env` file:

 # Blog API

 This API is built using Express and implements a GraphQL endpoint for a blog application.
 It provides functionality for user authentication, post management, and image uploading.